Celebrate maple syrup season in Ontario 2026

 Take a self-guided maple-themed tour along the “sweetest route” to local operating sugar shacks and sugar bushes to experience the harvesting and boiling process of maple syrup production.

-This event takes place from early March to early April.
+This event takes place from March 6 to April 5, 2026.

 Location: throughout Lake Country

-Sweetwater Harvest Weekends at Wye Marsh
+Sweetwater Harvest Festival at Wye Marsh

 Location: 16160 Highway 12 East, Midland